HoppyCat/HoppyCat/README.md

 The token helps support the public media layer, archive infrastructure, research operations, and community growth around Cathedral.

+The archives here are freely provided with the human archivist's full awareness of the personal privacy rights she is waiving to grant research permissions to this collection.

-If your organization or business finds any of my contributions beneficial to your work, please consider supporting the research by picking up a few Teacat tokens. 🧋
+If your organization or business finds any of Hoppy's contributions beneficial to your work, please consider supporting the research by picking up a few Teacat tokens. 🧋

 **Solana contract address:** AR5JGQTiy7WuKjt1f27knFBLUwoLPsRJdTeZodoJpump